9 Key Points from Trump Campaign Press Conference on Challenges to Election Results

 2. Allegedly unequal application of the law in Democratic counties.
 In Pennsylvania, whose state supreme court created new, relaxed voting rules before the election, Giuliani alleged that absentee voters in Democratic counties were allowed to “cure” defects in their ballots, while voters in Republican counties, which obeyed the state law as written, were not.

 3. Voters allegedly arrived at the polls to discover other people had voted for them.
-Giuliani said that many provisional ballots cast in Pittsburgh were submitted by people who showed up to vote in person, only to find be told that they had voted already.
+Giuliani said that many provisional ballots cast in Pittsburgh were submitted by people who showed up to vote in person, only to be told that they had voted already.
 He alleged that Democrats had filled out absentee ballots for other people, hoping they would not show up.

 4. Election officials were allegedly told not to look for defects in ballots, and to backdate ballots.
 Giuliani cited an affidavit from an official who swore she was told not to exclude absentee ballots for defects, and to backdate ballots so they would not appear to have been received after Election Day, to avoid a Supreme Court order to sequester those ballots.